heimrichhannot/contao-widgetcollection/README.md

 ```
 'inputType' => 'ibanWidget',
 'eval' => [
-    'fields' => 22 // Number of input fields.
-22 is the default value (DE).
+    'fields' => 22, // Number of input fields.
+Default is 22.
+    'prefill' => '' // A optional prefilled value, for example to set the typical country (example: "DE").
 ]
 ```